Fever Lake: Cast

+Production

+Filming took place in Kenosha County and Twin Lakes, Wisconsin during October 1995.
+Specific filming locations included a lake house at Elizabeth Lake and Carthage College.
+Corey Haim, Mario Lopez, Bo Hopkins, and Randy Josselyn were confirmed as starring in Fever Lake.

 Release and legacy

 In America, Fever Lake premiered on October 9, 1997 at a gala invite-only charity event in Kenosha, where it had been filmed.
 It would be released direct-to-video a few days later, in time for Halloween 1997.
 Producer Jim Kreutzer stated in an August 1997 interview that “We always knew this was a straight-to-video release."
 Fever Lake was the subject of a 2015 RiffTrax satirical commentary track.